NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_SelfReportApprovalExample.md

 If a skill is configured with Self Reporting type of the `Approval Queue` then points will not be awarded right away but rather go through the simple approval workflow:

-1. User click `I did it` button and requests points
+1. User clicks the `I did it` button and requests points
 2. Request appears on the project's Self Report page (see the Screenshot below)
 3. Project administrator approves or reject requests